-- Proportional Representation is often lauded as a way to mitigate the impacts of gerrymandering, and it can be quite effective at doing so, though we recommend just solving that problem directly using scientific and objective measures of fairness such as Efficiency Gap to ensure that voters across districts have an equally weighted vote.
-Efficiency Gap should be used in conjunction with independent non-partisan redistricting commissions to ensure that districts make sense geographically.
+- Proportional Representation is often lauded as a way to mitigate the impacts of gerrymandering, and it can be quite effective at doing so, though we recommend just solving that problem directly whenever possible.

-- Compared to single-winner or basic multi-winner bloc elections, Proportional Representation is more complex and less transparent, regardless of the ballot itself.
-While STAR Voting is less complex to tally than ranked ballot alternatives like STV, the fact remains that voters may not fully understand how votes are tallied and how winners are determined.
+- Compared to single-winner or basic multi-winner bloc elections, Proportional Representation is more complex to tally and less transparent, regardless of the ballot itself.
+Proportional STAR Voting is less complex to tally than ranked ballot alternatives like STV, but the fact remains that voters may not fully understand how votes are tallied and how winners are determined.

 - Voters have less accountability and less power to vote out an elected official who they strongly oppose.
 For example, in an election with five seats up for election, over 80% of voters would need to oppose an incumbent to prevent them from winning re-election.

 Lack of accountability can be mitigated by breaking large districts into smaller districts with fewer winners in each to ensure that the win threshold is not too low.
-This is also mitigated by a 5 star ballot, as the more nuanced data collected allows the system to identify less polarizing and more representative candidates when possible.
+Luckily, this is also mitigated by the 5 star ballot itself, as the more nuanced data collected allows the system to identify less polarizing and more representative candidates whenever possible.

 - The case has been made that Proportional Representation can lead to more stagnation and less effective governments because hard-line factions can refuse to coalition and block legislation in order to leverage other factions to meet demands.

-- No Proportional representation methods in use currently are batch summable, which means that ballots must be centrally tabulated (and audited) for each election.
-To preserve current standards for election security, election integrity protocols would need to be significantly upgraded and rigorously enforced.
-Proportional representation may be better suited for elections at the local level or in regional multi-member districts if used at the statewide, provincial, or national scale in large countries like the USA or Canada.
+- STAR-PR ballots aren't batch summable, which means that ballots must be centrally tabulated (and audited) for each election.
+To ensure top-tier election integrity and chain of custody, proportional representation is best suited for local elections or for use in regional multi-member districts if used at the statewide, provincial, or national scale, especially in large countries like the USA or Canada.